 How to Make Your Own Wisconsin Fried Cheese Curds™ at Home

 Making your own Wisconsin Fried Cheese Curds™ at home is relatively easy.
 You just need a few ingredients, some patience, and an empty stomach!

 What you will need:

-Firstly, mozzarella sticks are made from mozzarella cheese, and is aged cheese.
+First of all, mozzarella sticks are made from mozzarella cheese and is aged cheese.
 Secondly, cheese curds, as described above, are made from unaged baby cheese.
-Lastly, mozzarella sicks are formed or shaped to the stick formation; cheese curds are random-shaped.
+Lastly, mozzarella sticks are formed or shaped to the stick formation; cheese curds are random-shaped.

-Similarly, cheese balls are usually aged cheese or regular cheese just cut, sliced or broken into chunks.
-Again, cheese curds are random-shaped naturally and un-aged..
+Similarly, cheese balls are usually aged or regular cheese cut, sliced or broken into chunks.
+Again, cheese curds are random-shaped naturally and unaged.

 If you are eating something that looks HUGE--larger than the size of a whole peanut--you are either eating a cheese ball or a cheese curd with too much batter.